 AB1964 (Dickinson) California law requires that all semiautomatic handguns models sold in the state pass a series of safety tests and possess certain features to be placed on the roster of handguns approved for sale.
 Pistols that have been either temporarily, or permanently, altered to fire a single shot before reloading are exempt.
 Unscrupulous firearm dealers are altering semi-automatic pistols to “single shot” weapons for the purpose of the sale and then immediately converting them back to the semi-automatic condition, thus circumventing the law.
 This bill would prohibit that practice.
 SIGNED INTO LAW AND WILL GO INTO EFFECT JANUARY 1, 2015!

 AB1014 (Skinner) This bill would establish a process to allow law enforcement, immediate family members, or licensed therapists and healthcare providers to obtain a Gun Violence Restraining Order when a person is at risk of injury to self or others by having a firearm.
 The court order would temporarily prohibit the purchase or possession of firearms while the order is in effect.
 This bill would allow a search warrant to be issued to seize firearms or ammunition from a person subject to a Gun Violence Restraining Order.
-ON THE GOVERNOR’S DESK WAITING FOR HIS SIGNATURE!
+SIGNED INTO LAW!

 AB1591 (Achadjian) Under current law, courts are required to notify the Department of Justice within two days of taking certain actions that result in a person becoming prohibited from possessing a firearm.
 This bill would require those notifications be made within 24 hours.
 SIGNED INTO LAW!